Venmo offers everything from an easy way to split the dinner bill to buying merchandise with a QR code, but every transaction comes with a limit.

 - Standard Add Money: Transfer takes three to five days, and the limit is $1,500 per rolling calendar week.
 There is no minimum transfer limit.

-Account-holders who do not verify their identity can still transfer funds from the Venmo app to their bank accounts, but those amounts are limited.
+Account holders who do not verify their identity can also transfer funds from the Venmo app to their bank accounts, but those amounts are limited.
 Depending on Venmo security checks, customers can send up to $999.99 per week.

 Opting into Venmo’s identity verification system raises the Venmo-to-bank-account limit to $19,999.99 a week.
-The maximum allowable limit per transaction to a bank account is $2,999.99, while the minimum transfer limit for instant bank transfers is $0.26.
+However, the maximum allowable limit per transaction to a bank account is $5,000, and the minimum transfer limit for instant bank transfers is $0.26.

-Venmo customers will soon be paying a little more for convenience when fees for Instant Transfers go up on May 23, 2022.
-Personal accounts will pay 1.75% of the transfer amount at a minimum of $0.25 and a maximum of $25.00.
+Venmo’s Instant Transfer fees increased in May 2022.
+Personal accounts must now pay 1.75% of the transfer amount at a minimum of $0.25 and a maximum of $25.

 Venmo Limits for Business Accounts